legendary-warriors-warriors-kings

 Actual Combat Use

-Contrary to popular belief, the katana wasn't the samurai's primary battlefield weapon during most of Japanese history.
+Contrary to popular belief, the katana was not the samurai's primary battlefield weapon during most of Japanese history.
 The yumi (bow) was the primary samurai skill for centuries, and in infantry combat, the yari (spear) offered superior reach.
 The naginata (polearm) provided reach advantage over swords.
 Swords became primary weapons in close-quarters combat when other weapons were impractical, indoor fighting, surprise encounters, and after primary weapons were broken or lost.
 During the peaceful Edo period, archery and spear skills declined while swordsmanship flourished.

 Combat Techniques